Dieterbe/body.build/lib/programming/1-algorithm.md

 see volume calculator https://docs.google.com/spreadsheets/d/1Jc4ZpWSjq8Y8tHS29sijzz20Rvk-hsbE/edit?gid=1727367196#gid=1727367196

 The calculator considers only the listed factors, so if there are other factors at play that likely influence someone’s volume tolerance, such as performance enhancing drugs or elite genetics, you’ll have to account for that manually.
 The calculator assumes that your program design in terms of proximity to failure, diet set-up, rest intervals and training frequency is in line with the course recommendations.
 If that’s not the case, you’ll have to adjust it accordingly

+do more volume in follicular phase, and less in luteal phase. e.g. +- 33% (adjust volume over time, via AVT or tracking work capacity)

 // step 5: training frequency